-Here is a summary of the origin and CE yacht compliant classification and how certification works:
+Summary of the origin and CE yacht compliant classification and how certification works.

 A CE-Type Certificate (or homologation) is generally issued for production vessels manufactured in series by different shipyards, particularly European.

-There are also other classification societies for vessels built or sold outside the EU such as: ABS (American Bureau of Shipping) and NK (Nippon Kaiji).
-There are also other types of certifications such as the MCA (UK – Maritime and Coastguard Agency), which however is not a classification organisation.
+There are also other classification societies for vessels built or sold outside the EU such as ABS (American Bureau of Shipping) and NK (Nippon Kaiji).
+There are also other types of certifications such as the MCA (UK – Maritime and Coastguard Agency), which however is not a classification organization.
 We will write more articles on commercial classifications later.

 Do not hesitate to contact us for any need for further information on the CE yacht compliance classification, our team at YACHTS INVEST is at your service.